Creative Thinking Definition, Skills, and Examples

 People will only appreciate your creative idea or solution if you can communicate it effectively to the people you work with (or your clients or vendors).
 Therefore, you need to have strong written and oral communication skills.

 You also need to be able to fully understand a situation before thinking creatively about it.
 Therefore, you also need to be a good listener.
 By asking the right questions and understanding the problem, you can come up with a unique solution.

 Examples of Creative Thinking

 Creative problem-solving stands out as innovative.
-A creative problem solver will find new solutions, rather than simply identifying and implementing the norm.
-You might brainstorm new ways to cut energy use, find new ways to cut costs during a budget crisis, or develop a litigation strategy to defend a client.
+A creative problem solver will find new solutions rather than simply identifying and implementing the norm.
+You might brainstorm new ways to cut energy use, find new ways to cut costs during a budget crisis, or develop a unique litigation strategy to defend a client.
 These all entail creative thinking on your part.

 - Brainstorming at a staff meeting to set a strategy for the next year

 - Brainstorming ways to cut energy use